aryabansal1/learn-flow/README.md

 2. LearnFlow generates concept lessons and finds real arXiv papers for the topic
 3. Work through lessons in any order — read, ask questions, mark complete when done
 4. Paper lessons embed the full PDF with an AI chat sidebar that has already read the paper

+## How papers are selected

+1. **Claude picks the topic** — when generating the curriculum, Claude suggests paper titles and search queries relevant to the topic (e.g. "Attention Is All You Need" for transformers)
+2. **arXiv API finds the real paper** — the backend takes that search query and hits the arXiv API, returning the closest matching real paper with a verified arXiv ID and PDF link
+3. **Google Docs viewer embeds it** — the PDF link is passed to Google Docs viewer which renders it in the page

+Claude decides what's relevant, but arXiv decides what actually gets displayed.
+The paper shown is the top relevance result from arXiv's search engine for Claude's suggested query — meaning it's always a real paper but may not be exactly the one Claude had in mind.

 ## Notes